 Group Therapy at Mission Harbor

 At Mission Harbor, we know that the right type of therapy is different for each individual.
-At our outpatient center in Santa Barbara, we offer group therapy for both teenagers and adults dealing with mental health and substance abuse disorders.
+At our outpatient centers in Santa Barbara and Southern California, we offer group therapy for both teenagers and adults dealing with mental health and substance abuse disorders.
 Every patient is given a personalized treatment and therapy program to encourage a successful recovery and fulfilling life after treatment.
 If you’re interested in learning more about group therapy at Mission Harbor, contact our admissions team at 805-209-4446 or send us a message.